CodeExplorer-23/Balaji-R/README.md

 # Balaji_R

-Hi, I'm a 19 yrs old engineering undergrad currently pursuing B.Tech Information Technology at St. Joseph's Institute of Technology, OMR.
-I'm an aspiring AI developer.
-You can check out my projects here.
+Hi, I'm a 19-year-old engineering undergraduate pursuing a B.Tech in Information Technology at St. Joseph's Institute of Technology, OMR.
+As an aspiring AI developer, I am passionate about creating innovative solutions.
+You can explore my projects here.